modeckrus/upgrader_modeck/README.md

 UpgradeAlert(Upgrader(messages: MySpanishMessages()));
 ```

-You can even force the `upgrader` package to use a specific language, instead of the
+You can even force the `upgrader_modeck` package to use a specific language, instead of the
 system language on the device.
 Just pass the language code to an instance of
 UpgraderMessages when displaying the alert or card.
 Here is an example: